-Attracting funds for your PhD degree can sometimes prove more difficult than actually writing the PhD thesis, at least for some students in the UK.
+Attracting funds for your PhD degree can sometimes prove more difficult than actually writing the PhD thesis, at least for some students.
 Essentially, the funding for a PhD, which can include fees and living expenses, can be generated from a variety of sources,

 What options are there?

-In UK universities, some additional funds are also generated from national Higher Education funding bodies including The Higher Education Funding Council for England (HEFCE) for covering the cost of supervising the doctorates.
+In some universities, some additional funds are also generated from national Higher Education funding bodies including The Higher Education Funding Council for England (HEFCE) for covering the cost of supervising the doctorates.